 Apart from the rapture and Christ's second coming, the Antichrist is probably the most well-known Bible prophecy topic to Christians.
 Even the rapture itself relates back to the Antichrist for most Christians who believe the rapture will save them from the Antichrist's clutches.

 His rule begins with him hunting down every person, not just believers (Rev 12:13).
 He will torture everyone into taking the Mark of the Beast without which they will not be able to buy what they need (Rev 9:1-12=Rev 13:16-18).
 He will also go to war with the nations that resist his rule.
-More than one third of the world population will be killed in the war with Asia that results (Dan 8:24=Dan 11:44=Rev 9:13-21).
+More than one-third of the world population will be killed in the war with Asia that results (Dan 8:24=Dan 11:44=Rev 9:13-21).
 Given this total control and subjugation, his iron rule will bring a form of peace and prosperity.
 Jesus and Paul predicted this deceptive "peace and safety" would be in place right before great destruction from God comes and brings the end of the Antichrist' reign (Mt 24:38-39; 1The 5:3).

 Given how horrific this man will be, there is a lot of speculation about who he is (today) or how to identify him when he comes.
 The Bible tells us certain identification details that seem to make this possible.
 But not every Antichrist theory drawn upon a Bible passage is reliable.

-Given that, I have collected seven of the most common Antichrist theories that I am asked about.
+That's why I have collected seven of the most common Antichrist theories that I am asked about.

-Myth #1: "'The Antichrist' is the Bible's Name For Him"
+Myth #1: "The Antichrist' is the Bible's Name For Him"

 This global ruler during the Great Tribulation is most commonly referred to by Christians as "The Antichrist."
 Yet that moniker is itself a myth.

-It turns out that the Bible never actually uses that title for him in any prophecy of the coming end time king of the world.
+It turns out that the Bible never actually uses that title for him in any prophecy of the coming end-time king of the world.

 Although I am aware of this naming problem, I'm not picky about it.
 I go with the flow.
 A good writer knows that to get your real points across, it is best to use the terms that your audience expects and understands.
 That's what I'll do in this article as I do in all my writing.